Same-sex marriage in the Republic of Ireland: End of civil partnerships

 Following Ireland's legalisation of same-sex marriage in 2015, the ability to enter into a civil partnership was closed off.
 As of 16 November 2015, no further civil partnerships are granted in Ireland and existing civil partners only retain that status if they do not marry.
 Any civil partnership converted into a marriage is dissolved.

 Same-sex marriage

-Legal case
+Court case

 In November 2004, Katherine Zappone and Ann Louise Gilligan were granted leave by the High Court of Ireland to pursue a claim to have their September 2003 Vancouver marriage recognised for the filing of joint tax returns in Ireland.

 The case was heard in October 2006.
 The judgment was delivered in December 2006 and found that the Irish Constitution had always meant for marriage to be between "a man and a woman".
 The case was appealed to the Supreme Court in February 2007.
 It came before the Supreme Court in 2012, although returned to the High Court to challenge different elements of law, specifically the Civil Registration Act 2004 and the Civil Partnership Act 2010.